 Have you ever made a crochet flap bag?
 In full disclosure, I have never.
-This is my first crochet flap bag design and I am loving it.
+This is my first crochet flap bag design and I am really liking it, especially with the puff stitch.

 I am one of those people who like bags but hardly buy them.
 I could admire them from afar or through window shopping but when it comes time to put money down, I just chicken out.
 Honestly, I do not know why.